miklevin/MikeLev.in/_posts/2025-11-04-jekyll-nix-flakes-mathjax-liquid-templates.md

 y'all need to know your CDNs (content distribution networks — *edge* cachers), your varnishes and... ugh, there I go in the rabbit hole.
 Bonk Pomodoro bobblehead timer... whooosh!
 Back up to where I want to be.
-Yes Hyde went and *hid* because it's no longer a Python project.
-With speed as their priority they went to *Go Lang* — one of the few speed-optimizing projects that didn't *Rust.*
-Though you can bet someone's going to re-implement Hyde in Rust, haha!
+Yes Hyde went and *hid* because another SSG called Hugo came along in the GoLang to fill its niche.
+If you're not using Jekyll, getting blazing speed (via Hugo) is more important that going Python native with your static site generator.

 ## The Strategic Trade-Off: Speed vs. Skill in Static Site Generation

 Anyhoo, the template language is different.
-Hyde uses *Go Lang*-friendly templates which means if I switched to Hyde for its reportedly *seemingly impossible* render times — rendering with an SSG referring to converting the original source markdown content to the browser-ready HTML files — I would have to re-implement all my `MikeLev.in/` templates and also it *wouldn't* be the
+Hugo uses *Go Lang*-friendly templates which means if I switched to Hugo for its reportedly *seemingly impossible* render times — rendering with an SSG referring to converting the original source markdown content to the browser-ready HTML files — I would have to re-implement all my `MikeLev.in/` templates and also it *wouldn't* be the